 Community Memorial Health System

-How these microbes influence disease and what a person can do to maintain a healthy microbiome will be the focus of a free seminar at 6 p.m.
-Wednesday, Oct.
-10, in Ventura.
-Titled “The Microbiome and Disease: The Power of Bacteria in the Gut,” the seminar is hosted by Community Memorial Health System as part of its 2018 Speaker Series.
+The latest advances in neurosurgery and where they could lead will be the focus of a free seminar at 6 p.m. on Tuesday, Feb.
+5, in Camarillo.
+Titled “The Future of Neurosurgery,” the seminar is hosted by Community Memorial Health System as part of its 2019 Speaker Series.

-The Oct.
-10 seminar will begin at 6 p.m. in the eighth-floor Nichols Auditorium at Community Memorial Hospital, 147 N. Brent St. Registration is free but reservations are required.
+The Feb.
+5 seminar will begin at 6 p.m. at the Camarillo Library, 4101 Las Posas Road.
+Registration is free but reservations are required.
 For reservations, visit www.cmhshealth.org/rsvp or call Brown Paper Tickets at 800-838-3006.

 Community Memorial Health System is a not-for-profit health system, which is comprised of Community Memorial Hospital, Ojai Valley Community Hospital, the Centers for Family Health, and various outpatient centers serving communities located within Ventura County, California.

 Photo Credit – Buzz Spiritis